Overcoming Trials

 Our schedule is stretched.

-We’re adjusting to a new summer season—a full season.
-Weekends are filled to the brim, the house is in a constant state of disarray, at least two family members are bickering at any given moment throughout the average day, the laundry baskets are never empty, and I can never seem to catch up on emails.
+Weekends are filled to the brim, the house is in a constant state of disarray, at least two family members are bickering at any given moment throughout the average day, the laundry baskets are never empty, and I can never seem to catch up on writing work.

 As I stare at the ceiling amid the sleepless night, a gentle thought passes through my mind.
 It goes something like this: Where is your peace?
 Is it found in organization, cleanliness, and control?
-Or is it found in the Lord?
+Or is it found in God?

 Where Is Your Peace?